Skip to main content

 Vehicle Use

 Depending on how you intend to use the vehicle, some safety tests may be more important than others.
-Cars that are likely to be carrying heavy loads in the back are more likely to be involved in slip accidents, which may result in crashing sideways into a barrier.
+Cars that carry heavy loads in the back are more likely to be involved in slip accidents, which may result in crashing sideways into a barrier.

-Family Vehicle or Single Occupant
+Family Vehicle or Occupant

 Highway Accident Statistics